peiyuwu9/ecommerce-backend-demo-1-firebase/README.md

-# Backend Firebase function for Shucha Website Demo
+# Backend Firebase Function for Ecommerce Website Demo

 ## Motivation
 Create a app to test Firebase function.